-All applicants for admission in diploma programs must possess a high school diploma or GED.
-Applicants must complete an application form and submit the required application fee, refundable to the applicant five (5) calendar days after submitting the form and visiting campus.
-After five calendar days and/or the first campus visit, the application fee becomes non-refundable.
+1. All applicants for admission in diploma programs must possess a high school diploma or GED.
+Applicants must complete an online application and submit the required application fee.
+The application fee is fully refundable if the student notifies the school of intent to cancel within five calendar days of signing the contract.
+The application fee is also refundable if a student requests cancellation in writing within an extended refund period of five additional calendar days following the signing of the enrollment agreement.
+The institution may retain the student's application fee after five calendar days or after ten calendar days absent written confirmation.
+After ten calendar days, CPI's application fee is non-refundable.
 If the program is cancelled, or if the applicant is not accepted for enrollment in the program, application fees will be returned.
 Students are not fully enrolled nor accepted until all admission and entrance requirement documentation is on file and approved.